How to Wear a Chore Coat, Men’s Styling Guide

 At the start of this post, I mentioned that a chore coat is a type of work jacket.

 So, you know, work jackets are a pretty broad category.
-They include chore coats, but also other styles like trucker jackets, bomber jackets, and shirt jackets (aka shackets).
+They include chore coats, as well as other styles like trucker jackets, Detroit jackets, field jackets, etc.

 It really depends on your industry and company culture.